phillipbvetter/ctsmTMB/cran-comments.md

 The testing has revealed the following NOTE, which have been addressed:

   1)  The *Suggested* 'RTMBode' package is not on **CRAN**.
 We have added to the **DESCRIPTION** file the r-universe repository in the *Additional_repositories* field.
-  We have also added an `.onLoad()` function which checks for the package via `requireNamespace()`.
-In addition, the functionalities in 'ctsmTMB' that require the 'RTMBode' package are similarly wrapped in a `requireNamespace()` throwing an error if the package is not installed.
+  The functionalities in 'ctsmTMB' that require the 'RTMBode' package have been wrapped in a `requireNamespace()` throwing an error if the package is not installed.

-  2) The use of `.onLoad()` throws a NOTE.
-We have checked that the outlines in "Good Practices" are upheld.

-  3) Ubuntu throws a NOTE regarding sub-directories more than 1Mb.
-This has not been further addressed.